ipzero209/GoldenGate/README.md

  'sudo shim_setup --renew'

- follow the on screen prompts to fetch the new API key for the script.
+ Follow the on screen prompts to fetch the new API key for the script.
 The renew option will gather the required credentials, use the API to generate a new key, save the new key, and restart the service.